-There’s a reason Trastevere is so popular in Rome: with its colorful buildings, winding cobblestone streets, oodles of restaurants, and relaxed vibe, Trastevere is exactly what a lot of tourists come to Rome looking for–so it stands to good reason that a Trastevere food tour would be an excellent idea, right?
+There’s a reason Trastevere is such a popular neighborhood in Rome: with its colorful buildings, winding cobblestone streets, oodles of restaurants, and relaxed vibe, Trastevere is exactly what a lot of tourists come to Rome looking for–so it stands to good reason that a Trastevere food tour would be an excellent idea, right?

 Table of Contents